(Last updated on August 5, 2024.)

 May 1st, 2016.

-From winter of 2017 to early spring 2018, I submerged myself in enhancing ShakuScore to support chord notes and multi-voices required to render Koto notation.
+From the winter of 2017 to the early spring of 2018, I submerged myself in enhancing ShakuScore to support chord notes and multi-voices required to render Koto notation.
 Such enhancements and many other useful features are included in the Version 2 releases.
 I thank users for giving me helpful comments.

 I also thank Mr. Yukihiko Mitsuka of Senshu Shakuhachi Kobo for permitting me to use his shakuhachi font shape.
 Tozan’s “Tozan_FeltPen” font is from this data.